Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 * <a name="architecture"/>`architecture`: If the app has 32- and 64-bit versions, architecture can be used to wrap the differences ([example](https://github.com/ScoopInstaller/Main/blob/master/bucket/7zip.json)).
     * `32bit|64bit`: contains architecture-specific instructions (`bin`, `checkver`, `extract_dir`, `hash`, `installer`,  `pre_install`, `post_install`, `shortcuts`, `uninstaller`, `url`, and `msi` [`msi` is deprecated]).
 * <a name="autoupdate"/>[`autoupdate`](App-Manifest-Autoupdate#adding-autoupdate-to-a-manifest): Definition of how the manifest can be updated automatically.
-* <a name="bin"/>`bin`: A string or array of strings of programs (executables or scripts) to make available on the user's path.
-    * You can also create an alias shim which uses a different name to the real executable and (optionally) passes arguments to the executable.
-Instead of just using a string for the executable, use e.g: `[ "program.exe", "alias", "--arguments" ]`.
-See [busybox](https://github.com/ScoopInstaller/Main/blob/master/bucket/busybox.json) for an example.
-    * However if you declare just one shim like this, you must ensure it's enclosed in an outer array, e.g:
-      `"bin": [ [ "program.exe", "alias" ] ]`.
-Otherwise it will be read as separate shims.
 * <a name="checkver"/>[`checkver`](App-Manifest-Autoupdate#adding-checkver-to-a-manifest): App maintainers and developers can use the [bin/checkver](https://github.com/lukesampson/scoop/blob/master/bin/checkver.ps1) tool to check for updated versions of apps.
 The `checkver` property in a manifest is a regular expression that can be used to match the current stable version of an app from the app's homepage.
 For an example, see the [go](https://github.com/ScoopInstaller/Main/blob/master/bucket/go.json) manifest.
 If the homepage doesn't have a reliable indication of the current version, you can also specify a different URL to check—for an example see the [ruby](https://github.com/ScoopInstaller/Main/blob/master/bucket/ruby.json) manifest.
 * <a name="depends"/>`depends`: Runtime dependencies for the app which will be installed automatically.
 See also `suggest` (below) for an alternative to `depends`.
 * <a name="description"/>`description`: A one line string containing a short description of the program.
 Don’t include the name of the program, if it’s the same as the app’s filename.